davepinch/pinchy.cc/content/topics/people/k/kilmar-abrego-garcia/timeline/2025-03-24/snippet-contesting-deportation-1-1.md

 ---
-title: "timeline of Kilmar Abrego Garcia on 2025-03-24 (Wikipedia) ✂️: >-
+title: "timeline of Kilmar Abrego Garcia on 2025-03-24 (Wikipedia)" ✂️: >-
   Abrego Garcia's wife sued the United States on March 24, 2025, with herself, Abrego Garcia, and their son as plaintiffs.
 Their attorneys sought court intervention to compel the administration to facilitate his return.
 citation: >-